ideal-lab5/Grants-Program/applications/cryptex.md

 - Long Term:
   - We would like to become a parathread or parachain on Polkadot (probably parathread initially), which makes the next point more interesting.
   - We would like to explore the usage of XCM in order to accomplish cross-chain 'data locks', wherein the proof of a condition on chain A (e.g. owning some specific asset on Ajuna) would equate to decyryption rights being granted in Cryptex.
+  - We would like to explore enabling a threshold signature scheme using the derived keys.
   - We may investigate using an atomic broadcast approach, as in honeybadger BFT.
   - We would like to explore the usage of witness encryption within a blockchain.
 Some initial research has been done on this and it is a very promising concept, though a practical implementation would be very difficult at this point.